Unusual habitats of living organisms. Interesting facts about biology. Basic body functions

 Disease

-A person can survive longer without food than without sleep.
+A person can survive without food longer than without sleep.

 Almost 90% of diseases can be either caused or complicated by stress.